FMMT666/launchpad.py/README.md

 If you ever dreamed of using your Launchpad for completely other stuff than music: Welcome !-)

+Compatible with most (tm) single board computers.

 Watch a 6s video [here][7].

 ---
 ## NEWS

+### CHANGES 2016/01/10:

+    - The current version does not work with Mac OS X.
+      Regarding that, as well as the fact that PyGame somehow reached its end of life, I am currently looking for other Midi libraries or implementations.
+    - I bought a Launchpad Pro.
+Time to implement this, although I am not sure what will come first, building a new Midi system or implementing the Pro.

 ### CHANGES 2015/02/21: